Cactoidal/Chronomancer/README.md

 This branch contains a rewrite of Chronomancer for Godot 4.3 using [GodotEthers](https://github.com/Cactoidal/GodotEthersV3).
 This version uses a new endpoint contract, and an alpha version of the ScryPool contract, which allows Chronomancer users to trustlessly pool their tokens when filling orders.  dApps can also gauge fast-bridging capacity by querying Scrypool's `availableLiquidity` mapping.

 This alpha version is close to completion, and I will put out a release once I have deployed the contracts.
-Chronomancer will be usable on the following testnets: Avalanche Fuji, BNB Chain Testnet, Ethereum Sepolia, Arbitrum Sepolia, Base Sepolia, Optimism Sepolia, Gnosis Chiado, Mode Sepolia, and Blast Sepolia.
+Chronomancer will be usable on the following testnets: Avalanche Fuji, BNB Chain Testnet, Ethereum Sepolia, Arbitrum Sepolia, Base Sepolia, Optimism Sepolia, Mode Sepolia, and Blast Sepolia.

 ___